The 9 Best Duvet Covers for People Who Want to Sleep in a Cloud (aka Everyone)

 If it’s the feeling of a fine hotel bed you’re after, you’re going to want to check out Boll & Branch’s duvet set.
 This cotton-sateen weave feels like silk without any of the fuss and hugs the body perfectly without causing overheating.

 Sateen typically has a three- or four-over-one weave that produces a slight sheen but creates a very soft experience.
 (It’s what high-end hotels use because it wrinkles less than percale.)
 This duvet has tonal buttons that are cleverly hidden behind a flap for a seamless look, plus ties and deep end pockets to keep everything perfectly aligned.
-The matching shams have a zipper for easy bed making, and the full set is fabricated from GOTS certified cotton.
+The matching shams have a zipper for easy bed making, and the full set is fabricated from GOTS-certified cotton.

-One of our favorite aspects of this duvet, however, is how airy it feels for sateen.
+One of our favorite aspects of the duvet, however, is how airy it feels for sateen.
 Our tester’s duvet and pillow inserts never deflated or got weighed down by what can sometimes be a heavy weave.